 With roughly 3.5%* of the Pittsburgh metro area homes going into foreclosure each year and a lot of demand, there are opportunities to flip or rent properties.
-You also have old neighborhoods which are becoming more expensive and will soon be unaffordable by the previous owners and aging populations.
+You also have old neighborhoods that are becoming more expensive and will soon be unaffordable by the previous owners and aging populations.
 This means a steady increase in motivated sellers.
 So where are they?

 The Top Neighborhoods for Real Estate Investing in Pittsburgh

 - Squirrel Hill is rich in real estate but the population is getting old.
-It is in a prime location near the universities and downtown, and has direct lines to entertainment.
+It is in a prime location near the universities and downtown and has direct lines to entertainment.
 There are restaurants and parks making it an ideal place to live.
-Because the population is increasing in age, they’re moving out of their duplexes and single family homes with front, back and side yards.
+Because the population is increasing in age, they’re moving out of their duplexes and single-family homes with front, back and side yards.
 These are prime for rehabbing or converting into condos if the zoning allows.

 - Shadyside is right down the road from Squirrel Hill and is a larger and very in-demand spot.
 There are restaurants, plenty of shops and older homes that are primed for flipping.
 Because of the easy access to almost all business districts, universities, and the trendy area, there will always be a demand for housing.
 Because it is a heavier populous with limited space, it’s a great spot to buy with the intent to either sell or rent.